johncpa/9dotproblem/README.md

  *Note: the database needs to be an SQL database, preferrably using Mysql.*

 ### Running server
-Run "npm start" from the top folder.
+Run `npm start` from the top folder.

 ## Dependencies
 Programs used to run: